Zero Dependency: the end of technology supplier lock-in

 “I find with Pride, it’s an opportunity to be myself, which I wish I could do all year round.”
 Stefania Chaplin, EMEA Solution Architect at Secure Code Warrior

-We talk to Billy D'Arcy, CEO of BAI Communications, to learn how he's leading his teams through the biggest project in Transport for London's history.
+We talk to Billy D'Arcy, CEO of BAI Communications UK, to learn how he's leading his teams through the biggest project in Transport for London's history.